asdf-a11/MothersBirdBox/README.md

 # Bird Box camera

-Server desngned to run on a Pi zero installed in a bord box and stream video feed of inside a bird box from a IR camera.
+Hosts a web page with a live camera feed from a Pi Zero.
+It also controlls two IR LEDs to illuminate the bird box from within at night.
-The server uses Flask and expects IR Leds to be connect on GPIO pins 5 and 6 for night vision.
+The server is hosted useing flask python library.